bhaskarcodes/TweetLookup/README.md

 ##Version 1.1

 Basic sentiment analysis has been implemented using Python and TextBlob library.
 Also, results obtained from the analysis can be viewed on a pie chart plotted using JFreeChart.
-Additional links and other non BMP characters have been filtered to enable text nased sentiment analysis.
+Additional links and other non BMP characters have been filtered to enable text based sentiment analysis.

 <p align="center">
 <img src="https://raw.githubusercontent.com/bhaskarcodes/TweetLookup/master/11.png" />